zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: The Programmable SumCheck Accelerator

 \subsection{Mapping Extensions to PLs}

-Since our SumCheck unit must handle any number of extensions, we may run into scenarios where there are $K$ extensions but only $P < K$ lanes.
-In this case, we have an initiation interval $II = K/P$ and use delay buffers to queue unmatched extensions.
+Our SumCheck unit must handle any number of extensions, and we may run into scenarios where there are $K$ extensions but only $P < K$ lanes.
+In this case, we have an initiation interval $II = K/P$ and use delay buffers to queue extra extensions.
 In \autoref{fig:new_sumcheck}, with $K=5$ and $P=3$, the first cycle maps extensions $0$–$2$ to PLs, while extensions $3$–$4$ are buffered for the next cycle.
-Scheduling then proceeds in a pipelined fashion, with buffered and incoming extensions interleaved across PLs.
-While $K$ depends on polynomial degree, the schedule for a given $(K, P)$ is static and programmed into the controller at the start of each SumCheck.
+Scheduling proceeds in a pipelined fashion, with buffered and incoming extensions interleaved across PLs.